ryanjafari/ryanjafari.me/source/story.html.erb.markdown

 ---
 title: "Ryan's Story"
-descr: "A brief history of me and my learnings"
+descr: "A history of me and my learnings"
 ---

 # Ryan's Story